escheffel/pymaclab/pymaclab_sphinx/docs/index.rst

 Features at a Glance
 --------------------
-  * No log-linearization by hand required, done automatically py parsing a DSGE model file.
+  * No "paper-and-pencil" linearization required, done automatically py parsing a DSGE model file.
-  * All solutions based on analytical/symbolical computation of Jacobian and Hessian of models using `Sympy <http://www.sympy.org/>`_.
+  * Solutions based on analytical computation of Jacobian and Hessian of models using `Sympycore <http://www.sympy.org/>`_.
   * DSGE models are Python DSGE class instances, treat them as if they were data structures, pass them around, copy them, stack them into arrays, and work with many of them simultaneously!
   * Loop over a DSGE model instance thousands of times to alter the parameter space, each time re-computing the solution.
   * Choose from closed form or non-linear steady state solvers or a combination of both.
   * Choose from a number of tried and tested perturbation methods, such as Klein's 1st order accurate and Klein & Gomme's 2nd order accurate methods.
-  * Solving models is as fast as using optimized compiled C or Fortran code, expensive computation of Jacobian and Hessian employs parallelized multi-core CPU approach.
+  * Solving models is as fast as using optimized compiled C or Fortran code, expensive computation of analytical Jacobian and Hessian employs parallelized multi-core CPU approach.
   * DSGE example models are provided, including very complex ones such as the one based on Christiano, Eichenbaum and Evans (2001) :cite:`ChrEicEva:2005`.
-  * Benefit from a large and growing set of convience methods to simulate models and graph filtered simulated series as well as impulse-response functions.
+  * Benefit from a large and growing set of convience methods to simulate models and plot filtered simulated series as well as impulse-response functions.
   * Use PyMacLab as a free Python library within a rich and rapidly evolving Python software ecosystem for scientists.
   * Enjoy the power, flexibility and extensibility of the Python programming language and the open-source transparency of PyMacLab.
   * PyMacLab is free as in freedom and distributed under a `Apache 2.0 license <http://www.apache.org/licenses/LICENSE-2.0.html>`_.